 You will obviously need to be good at science subjects if you want to follow a Bachelor’s programme in Mathematics or Applied Mathematics.
 You also need to enjoy analysing, reasoning, modelling and reaching conclusions and you need to be naturally inquisitive.
 You should be the type who gets satisfaction from spending hours searching and puzzling to understand and solve a complicated problem.

 Student of Mathematics and Science Education and Communication

 Study Mathematics at the University of Groningen

-In the third year you can study chaos theory as one of the courses in the area of dynamical systems.
+In the second year you can study chaos theory as one of the courses in the area of dynamical systems.
 The University of Groningen is renowned for its knowledge in this field.
 Chaos theory is concerned with the predictability (and unpredictability) of systems.
 Examples include climate models, forest fires, the circulatory system or other more abstract systems.
 You can use mathematics to predict how a system will change under the influence of external factors.

 Can you predict an economic crisis?
 How do you determine the best way to insert a medicine?
 How can you calculate if a boat is able to safely travel the ocean?